Ral Partha Enterprises: Producer of signature lines, 1979–1986

 In the summer of 1978, Meier began reworking the themes of the E-xxx series to create the CS/02-xxx Fantasy Collectors line of elves.
 Meier's lines were successful and he began sculpting full-time in 1979.
 The addition of dwarves in 1979 and goblins in 1980 almost entirely replaced the E-xxx series.
 Meier added halfings in 1982 and began a series of fantasy vehicles.
 The first was 02–030 Dwarf Steam Cannon, released in 1983.
 Meier's contribution to the series was completed when 02-078 The Warmachine and 02-020 The Elf Chariot were put into production in 1984.

 Ral Partha hired Dennis Mize in 1979.
 With two full-time sculptors, Ral Partha's product lines increased rapidly.
 Mize's first project was H-xxx Royal Armies of the Hyborean Age to accompany a Fantasy Games Unlimited game of the same name, based on the world of Robert E. Howard's Conan the Barbarian.
 The Hyborean line was dropped in 1980, and Mize introduced 53-7xx The Samurai and a line of 15mm fantasy soldiers called 05-xxx Armies of Myth and Legend.
 His popular CN/13-xxx Children of the Night was begun by 1982 and expanded over the course of the next two years.
-In 1982 Mize and Meier created figures for small thematic box sets called 98-xxx The Adventurers.Ral Partha Advertisement, Dragon Magazine #49, May 1981.
+In 1982 Mize and Meier created figures for small thematic box sets called 98-xxx The Adventurers.
 Mize also added to and revised Meier's The Hoplites and 1200 A.D. lines in 1984.

 In 1979, Meier introduced 15/54-xxx Condotitieri, a line of Renaissance-era figures.
 The first offerings were Imperialists, to which he added Swiss and Turks in 1980.
 Meier expanded the historical ranges with the 1983 addition of 88-xxx The Colonials.
 Sculpts for the Anglo-Zulu War were augmented in 1984 with figures for the Northwest Frontier and the Sudan Campaign in 1985.